O the blessedness of the meek! For they will inherit the earth.~Matthew 5:5 CJB

 Hebrew4Christians.com is another great website for information on the Hebrew language.
 In their explanation of this Beatitude, it says,

-I explained the poor in spirit recognize their position as beggars who are in absolute dependence on the Father.
-We need humility to be willing to look at our hearts in comparison to a Holy and Perfect God and see we are nothing more than beggars in need of a compassionate God to care for us.
+The poor in spirit recognize their position as beggars who depend on the Father.
+We need humility to look at our hearts, compare them to a holy and perfect God, and see we are no more than beggars in need of a compassionate God to care for us.
 The meek will inherit the earth.

 For it is said: Now the man Moses was very meek (Num.
 12:3).
-Scripture states that whoever is meek ends by having the Shekhinah dwell with him (the man) on earth…Midrash Mekhilta
+Scripture states that whoever is meek ends by having the Shekhinah dwell with him (the man) on earth.

 A man’s pride will bring him low, but a humble spirit will obtain honor.Proverbs 29:23